rook/rook/Documentation/Upgrade/rook-upgrade.md

 ### Environment

-These instructions will work for as long as you parameterize the environment correctly.
+These instructions will work for as long the environment is parameterized correctly.
-With this guide, we do our best not to assume the namespaces in your cluster.
 Set the following environment variables, which will be used throughout this document.

 ```console